-- 1. Buy business (by subsidizing premiums in order to increase their market share) - 2.
-Maintain the networks of providers needed to reduce costs and improve the quality of health care - 3.
-Market the product
+- 1. Buy business (by subsidizing premiums in order to increase their market share). - 2.
+Maintain the networks of providers needed to reduce costs and improve the quality of health care. - 3.
+Market the product.

 These practices will make it extremely difficult for smaller companies to make a profit in these markets.
-As a secondary result of the lack of competition, premium rates will rise even if the 20 percent cap on gross profits remains in effect.
+As a secondary result of the lack of competition, premium rates will rise, even if the 20 percent cap on gross profits remains in effect.

 Many states have strict controls on the premium rates a company can charge.
-There are a number of jurisdictions concerned only with whether the premium rates are sufficient to pay the expected benefits and are not concerned with the level of expected loss ratios.
+There are a number of jurisdictions primarily concerned with whether the premium rates are sufficient to pay the expected benefits and are not concerned, or hardly concerned at all, with the level of expected loss ratios.

-Therefore, once an insurance company has the major share of insureds in a state, it can increase its premium beyond that which might be reasonable for an expected 80 percent loss ratio.
-Even though it must return 80 percent of the gross premium as either claims or premium refunds, it keeps a larger dollar amount.
+Therefore, once an insurance company has the major share of insureds in a state, it could increase its premium beyond that which might be reasonable for an expected 80 percent loss ratio.
+Even though it must return 80 percent of the gross premium as either claims or premium refunds, it would still keep a larger dollar amount, as shown by the following example.
+Let's assume the health care benefit costs for a particular company are \$76,000,000 for the year.
+In a competitive environment, the insurance company may have charged a gross premium of \$100,000,000.
+In this case, it would refund \$4,000,000 to policyholders and would keep \$20,000,000, based on the 80 percent loss ratio, for expenses and profit.

-For example, let us assume the health care benefit costs are \$76,000,000 for the year.
-In a competitive environment, the insurance company may have charged \$100,000,000.
-In this case, it refunds \$4,000,000 and keeps \$20,000,000 expenses and profit.
-Without competition, the insurance company might charge \$125,000,000.
-The refund becomes \$24,000,000 and the insurance company retains \$25,000,000 for expenses and profit.
-In this scenario, the insurance company has incurred almost no additional expense and the extra \$5,000,000 goes directly into surplus.
-Though the insureds' refund is increased by \$20,000,000, they had to pay an extra \$25,000,000 in premiums to receive it.
+Without significant, if any, competition, the insurance company might choose to charge as much as \$125,000,000.
+The total refund to policyholders becomes \$24,000,000, and the insurance company retains 20 percent, or \$25,000,000, for expenses and profit.
+In this scenario, the insurance company has incurred almost no additional expense and the extra \$5,000,000 for retention goes directly into surplus.
+Though the insureds' refund (well after the policy year is over) is increased by \$20,000,000, they had to pay an extra \$25,000,000 in premiums during the year to receive it.